RosterElf Logo

 Step-by-step compliance plan for fast food businesses

-This compliance plan is a general guide only and does not guarantee compliance in every situation.
+This compliance plan is a general guide only and does not help with compliance in every situation.
 Employers remain responsible for ensuring their own compliance with workplace laws.

 1. Confirm the Fast Food Award applies